-Simran Sandhu is a Program Manager for SALUS at the Homeland Security Advisory Council (HSAC).
+Simran Sandhu is the Associate Director for SALUS at the Homeland Security Advisory Council (HSAC).
 Simran works to identify opportunities to enhance SALUS given user feedback, evolving technology, and HSAC’s goals.
 Specifically, she initiates and manages the implementation strategy for SALUS, including identifying and defining use cases and workflows.
 She coordinates and tracks the SALUS on-boarding process by setting clear deadlines, communicating with partners and internal team members, and tracking progress on configurations.
 She meets with partners regularly to identify specific requirements for their SALUS implementation, including opportunities for customization.
 Overall, Simran provides program management support to ensure all development projects and SALUS implementation are coordinated and completed successfully.

 Simran previously served as an Emergency Management Specialist at Loyola Marymount University (LMU) where she assisted in developing, planning, implementing, and maintaining the university’s emergency management programs.
 She provided educational presentations, technical assistance, and consultation to the campus community and LMU partners on emergency management principles including preparedness, personal safety, resilience, continuity of operations, and mitigation strategies.